harness/developer-hub/docs/software-engineering-insights/sei-integrations/sei-connector-github.md

 :::info Issue Cycle Time webhook

-If you created a personal access token and allowed the `admin:org_hook` permission, SEI creates a user webhook to receive the data for the **Issue Cycle Time** metric.
+If you created a personal access token and allowed the `admin:org_hook` permission, SEI creates a user webhook to receive issue cycle time data for the [SCM Issue Time Across Stages Report](../sei-metrics-and-reports/velocity-metrics-reports/scm-reports.md#scm-issues-reports).

 If you used OAuth, SEI creates an organization webhook instead.